Adding a dark and a light mode is becoming increasingly popular in app development. In this tutorial, we will

 You can check out the code for this tutorial on GitHub.
 Use

-branch as a starting point, or create your own project.
-The finished app is on branch solution
+the template branch as a starting point, or create your own project.
+The finished app is on branch solution.

 Prerequisites